David Karl: Career

 Upon receiving his doctoral degree, Karl accepted an assistant professor of oceanography position at the University of Hawaiʻi at Mānoa.
-While there, his doctoral dissertation received the Eckart Dissertation Prize awarded by the University of California at San Diego Scripps Institution of Oceanography.
+While there, his doctoral dissertation received the Eckart Dissertation Prize awarded by Scripps Institution of Oceanography.
 During his first year at the institution, Karl was a member of the Galapagos Rift Biology Expedition and was among the first to observe and sample deep sea hydrothermal vent communities from a submersible.
 He was recognized for his research studying marine microecology by President Ronald Reagan who granted him an Presidential Young Investigator Award in the oceanographic and atmospheric fields in 1984.
 Two years later, prior to his 35th birthday, Karl was honored as "Scientist of the Year" by the Honolulu Chapter of the Achievement Howards for College Scientist and embarked on various national expeditions.

 In 1988, Karl co-founded the Hawaii Ocean Time-series (HOT) program which conducts sustained physical, biogeochemical and microbial measurements and experiments at Station ALOHA, a circle of a 6-mile radius in the Pacific Ocean north of Hawaii.
 His efforts were recognized by the Bedford Institute of Oceanography with the A.G.
 Huntsman Award for Excellence in the Marine Sciences in 2001 and by the Gordon and Betty Moore Foundation in 2004 with their inaugural Investigator in Marine Science award.
 The award included a five-year, $3.85 million grant, which Karl said he'd use to train a few graduate and postgraduate students who "have the potential of each training 20 to 30 more students in their careers."
 In the same year, Karl received the Henry Bryant Bigelow Award in Oceanography and in recognition of his "contributions to the field of microbiology and study of the sea's microorganisms."
 He was also appointed the Chancellor‘s Distinguished Lecturer at Louisiana State University in September 2005 followed in November by the David Packard Medal from the Monterey Bay Aquarium Research Institute, given in recognition of outstanding achievements and leadership in the field of Marine Science.
 In April 2006, Karl was elected a member of the National Academy of Sciences.